USDA Construction Loan to Buy Land | Requirements 2026

 How to get a USDA construction loan

-• They need at least 2 years of experience in constructing single-family residences
+• Show at least two years of experience building single-family homes.

 3. Submit your loan application